Shanghai Transportation - By Air

-Pudong Airport Shuttle Bus: There are ten shuttle bus lines handling transfers from Pudong Airport to the city center.
+Pudong Airport Shuttle Bus: There are 9 shuttle bus lines handling transfers from Pudong Airport to the city center.

 Maglev: The speedy Maglev Train (SMT) will be a wise choice for visitors to transfer to downtown.
 When getting off the maglev at Longyang Rd.
 Station, metro line 2 is right there to take visitors to the city center.

 Metro: Metro Line 2 has been extended to Pudong Airport.
 The Metro Station is between the two terminal buildings.
 Passengers can use this line to get to Pudong, Nanjing Road and further to Hongqiao Airport.

 Taxi: A taxi costs approximately CNY 150 from Pudong Airport to People's Square, the center of the city, and it takes about 50 minutes.

-* Shanghai Airport Shuttle Bus to Nearby Cities: Here are long-distance shuttle bus routes from Pudong and Hongqiao Airports to neaby cities, such as Hangzhou, Suzhou, Yiwu, Kunshan, etc. Also, time and pick-up point from those cities are shown.
+Shanghai Pudong Airport Bus to Nearby Cities: Here are long-distance shuttle bus routes from Pudong Airport to neaby cities, such as Hangzhou, Suzhou, Yiwu, Kunshan, etc. Also, time and pick-up point from those cities are shown.